mrbrown89/son-of-anton/README.md

 Son of Anton is a collection of [SaltStack](https://saltproject.io/) states and scripts for automating ZFS storage builds.
 It sets up a ZFS filesystem, creates datasets, and shares them out with samba and NFS making it easy to spin up a reproducible storage lab.
 Why Son of Anton?
 Check out the wiki page.

+If you're using Parallels on macOS there is a Packer build that will automate the build by using a golden image.
+See the wiki for help.

 ## Quickstart

 1. Download an ISO from Debian and build a VM